theharshgupta/urap-scrape/README.md

 **NOTE: the scripts need to be executed from the PowerToChoose folder or else it will fail**

-**IMPORTANT: make sure you create folders "PDFs" and "Terms of Services" in the "PowerToChoose" folder**
+**IMPORTANT: make sure you have folders named "PDFs" and "Terms of Services" in the "PowerToChoose" folder (case-sensitive)**

 from the project folder, run:
 ```